t3-innovation-network/desm/README.md

 1. Execute `chmod +x scripts/*.bash`
 2. Execute `./scripts/install-hooks.sh`

-> Admin user email: "admin@t3converter.com", and the password will be the one in the ".env" file.
+> Admin user email: "admin@schema.com", and the password will be the one in the ".env" file.

+# Jobs

+To configure jobs, run `whenever --update-crontab`.
+See [docs](https://github.com/javan/whenever).